COMPLAINTS HANDLING POLICY

 Whenever possible, please raise any initial client care problems with the person acting on your case to give them the opportunity of resolving matters with you.
 Often, matters can be quickly resolved in this way.
 If you are unhappy about any aspect of the service you have received, or about the bill, please contact us.

 What will happen next?

 1. Your complaint will be passed immediately to our Client Care Manager, or deputy Client Care Manager, and within five working days we will send you a letter acknowledging your complaint and you will be informed about how long it will take to reply in detail to the matters you have raised.
 You may be asked to confirm or explain your complaint in more detail.

 2. We will record your complaint in our central register and open a separate file for your complaint.

 3. Your complaint will then be thoroughly investigated.
 Your file will be considered, and the member of staff who acted for you may be spoken to by the Client Care Manager or such other person nominated by him/her to investigate matters.

 4. You will then be sent a detailed reply to your complaint including our suggestions for resolving the matter.

 5. At this stage, if you are still not satisfied, you can contact us again and ask us to review our decision.
-This will happen by another manager of the Company reviewing the decision within 15 days.
+This will happen by another manager of the Company reviewing the decision within 10 working days.

-6. We will let you know the result of the review within 10 days of the review being completed.
+6. We will let you know the result of the review within five working days of the review being completed.
 At this time, we will write to you confirming our final position on your complaint and explaining our reasons.

 PO Box 6806